vkbo/novelWriter/docs/source/int_howto.rst

    Keep in mind that this is not what the section heading is intended for, so the app will not understand the section heading as a scene, but it will be formatted correctly in the manuscript.

+   .. versionadded:: 2.4
+      You can now distinguish between soft and hard scene breaks with a modified scene header.
+See :ref:`a_manuscript_settings_head_hard` for more details.

 Other Tools
 ===========